johnnyhperkins/dotdotdot/README.md

   })
 }
 ```
 As the mouse moves from dot to dot, an array of selected dots grows, and when the mouse is lifted up the process of elimating the selected dots begins.
 Finding and removing the dots from the dot grid array is easy, getting them to fall *down* was a challenge.
+The simple solution was to swap the x and y coordinates of the dots while building the grid.
+So the first row in the grid would be [{x: 10, y: 10}, {x: 10, y: 50}, {x: 10, y: 90} ...etc ].
+As a result, the arrays in the dot grid array are drawn as columns on canvas.

-I couldn't simply delete them and replace them with new intances of the dot class, so the first step was to mark them all for deletion:
+But I couldn't simply delete them and replace them with new intances of the dot class, so the first step was to mark them all for deletion:

 ```js
 handleRemoveDots() {